Land of the Geomancers

 The Land

 Arboria is a land of vast diversity: lowlands that rise up to mountain peaks; cold, dry sweeps of forests and warm, moist expanses of swamp; thick, dark woods and open, light grasslands.
 Despite such variety, the most prominent feature known to Arboria is the Selendoria Forest that stretches from northern coast to southern border, and from the Talpeasea Mountains on the west to the Sturrbiths on the east.
 This forest, while a large swath of green on maps, is truly segmented into a number of different forests that subtly grade from one to another.
-Many streams, lakes, and rivers can be found in the wood, but there are four that are well-known by word, and three that are well-known by map.
+Many streams, lakes, and rivers can be found in the wood, but there are five that are well-known by word, and four that are well-known by map.

-The fourth river is much talked about, but rarely seen.
+The fifth river is much talked about, but rarely seen.
 The Eldethaine, the River of Dreams, is said to have magical properties and is reputed to show itself only to those with elvish blood... though more likely the various maps that pinpoint its locale are just incorrect.

 Northeastern Selendoria: This region of the Selendoria, which runs up the sides of the Sturrbith Mountains, must withstand the cold winds of Northern Oceanuus.
 The higher elevations are alpine forest with freezing winters rife with snow, and even in the summer when the day is dry and hot, night temperatures drop to finger-numbing cold.
 As one moves down the mountains the clime becomes more temperate.Oaks and maples are prolific in this area, making the change of seasons a staggeringly beautiful time.
 Tall and sturdy trees provide a bright canopy, and undergrowth is thick in the warm summers.
 Many rivers run through the northeast, and most elven settlements located here as well, including Cennebrae.
 Many believe that the famed city of Evergreen is hidden within this region, though only the druids and Rangers know for certain.